Application for the fall semester 2018 is open until April 30th 2018.

 8 scholarships (65% TV-L E13, 3 years) for its Ph.D. program.

 Applicants must hold a very good research-oriented Master’s degree in Psychology and should have great interest in approaching substantive research questions by means of statistical modeling.
+This can entail applying existing models or developing new models.
 As the official language of the SMiP group is English, language proficiency in oral and written English is essential.

 The Ph.D. program starting in October 2018 supports and accelerates work on the Ph.D. projects: It entails 6 semesters of courses, skill trainings, and workshops instructed by renowned experts in the respective fields.
 The SMiP group provides scientific contact and exchange with successful researchers world-wide and supports visits to external labs in research groups abroad.
 Travel support, your own office space, IT equipment, and access to laboratory facilities are included.

 Interested candidates should send the completed SMiP Application Form plus the necessary certificates and documents (Application Documents, combined into one pdf-file) to Dr. Anke Söllner: firstname.lastname@example.org

 The closing date for applications is midnight April 30th 2018.